adlnet/xapi-profiles/xapi-profiles-communication.md

 Depending on some modeling choices, it may be necessary to add a line that prevents retrieving the versions as well.

-“What verbs and activity types does this profile describe?”
+“What verbs and activity types does this Profile describe?”

 ```sparql